-The Oregon Water Quality Management Plan is supported by elements of the Reservoir Area Management Plan for effective implementation.
-So as to not duplicate information, elements from the Reservoir Area Management Plan are not repeated herein but are, where appropriate, referred to in this Oregon Water Quality Management Plan.
+The Oregon Water Quality Management Plan is supported by elements of the following management plans for effective implementation: the Reservoir Area Management Plan and the Quality Assurance Project Plan (QAPP), a subplan of the Water Quality Monitoring and Management Plan.
+So as to not duplicate information, elements from the Reservoir Area

+Management Plan and QAPP are not repeated herein but are, where appropriate, referred to in this Oregon Water Quality Management Plan.